jdyen/FREE/Readme.txt

 FREE imports functions from several packages (see DESCRIPTION file) and these packages must be installed for FREE to install and load correctly.
 With the exception of rstan and INLA, all other packages are available through the CRAN and should be easy to install.

 If package 'maptools' is not installed correctly from the CRAN, try
-> install.packages("maptools", repos="http://R-Forge.R-project.org")
+>> install.packages("maptools", repos="http://R-Forge.R-project.org")

 Once the appropriate packages have been installed, you simply need to install the FREE package in R, using
 >> install.packages("FREE_x.x.tar.gz", repos=NULL, type="source")
 when FREE_x.x.tar.gz is in the current working directory (and x.x is replaced with the appropriate version number).

-NOTE: The BUGS methods require WinBUGS 1.4 and the jump add-in to be installed locally.
-See <http://www.mrc-bsu.cam.ac.uk/bugs/winbugs/contents.shtml> for details.
-WinBUGS does not install easily onto non-Windows operating systems.
+NOTE: The BUGS methods require WinBUGS 1.4 and its jump add-in to be installed locally.
+See <http://www.mrc-bsu.cam.ac.uk/bugs/winbugs/contents.shtml> and <http://www.winbugs-development.org.uk/rjmcmc.html> for details.
+WinBUGS does not install easily on non-Windows operating systems.
 Note that installing WinBUGS is not necessary to use other methods within package FREE.

 Usage